 Today, women are looking for special gifts from their men to show their appreciation for giving birth to their children.
 Some of these gifts are simple and sweet; others are necessary and practical.
 Then there are the gifts that are so exquisite and expensive that it would be in poor taste to talk how many zeros are at the end of the price tag.
 We are talking about the latest trend for birthing mothers called “push presents.”

 A push present, also known as a baby mama gift or baby bauble, is a gift that a father gives to the mother in the occasion of childbirth.
-From a simple bracelet to a fast paced car, this trend is surprisingly gaining more traction.
+From a simple bracelet to a fast-paced car, this trend is surprisingly gaining more traction.

-Keeping Up with the Kardashian’s reality star, Kim Kardashian, requested a “push present” from husband Kanye West for the birth of their second child, Saint West.
-She asked for a Lorraine Schwartz diamond choker that is priced at $1M from husband.
+Keeping Up with the Kardashian’s reality star, Kim Kardashian, requested a “push present” from her husband Kanye West for the birth of their second child, Saint West.
+She asked for a Lorraine Schwartz diamond choker that is priced at $1M from her husband.
 She revealed: